"

 Study Smart can be used as standalone modules, or you can select videos from within Study Smart by visiting our Youtube channel.
 Study Smart is licensed as under a Creative Commons Attribution-NonCommercial-ShareAlike International 4.0 License (CC-BY-NC-SA).

-Split the class into group of 3-5 and provide each group with a source, some academic, some low quality.
+• Split the class into groups of 3-5 students and provide each group with a source; have a range of sources to distribute to different groups – some academic peer-reviewed examples and some low quality.

 Using PICO – A framework for designing answerable research questions

 PICO is a template or structure used in Evidence-Based Practice to create a good clinical research question.
-Ask the class to complete the Using PICO online module.
-After completion, ask students to share the following with the class (via Padlet):
+PICO stands for

 PRESS Checklist – Evaluating search strategy design